isomerpages/psd-goc/_why-plan/Avoid Extra Costs.md

 costs and safeguard their future.
 Take action today with one of these tools.</p>
 <h4><strong>Lasting Power of Attorney (LPA)</strong></h4>
 <p><strong>Purpose:</strong> Appoint someone you trust to make decisions regarding
-your personal welfare, property, and affairs if you lose mental capacity.</p>
+your personal welfare, property and affairs in the event that you lose mental capacity.</p>
 <p><strong>How It Avoids Delays &amp; Costs: </strong>Quickly grant loved
 ones access to your savings and avoid costly legal disputes over who should manage your affairs.</p>